PioneerCode/pioneer-tree/README.md

 # Pioneer Tree
-Angular > 2 tree component

-## Features

-- Declartive markup
-- SystemJs support
+Angular > 2 tree component the aims to stay out of your way.
+Giving you the freedom and tools necessary to produce dynamic tree components in markup that is defined by you.